 Patients are not legally or contractually obliged to share information with their healthcare provider however, your care will be affected if your clinicians do not have the relevant information that they need to diagnose and treat you.

-Information that the Trust holds about staff includes:
+Information the Trust holds about staff

 - Identity details -name, date of birth, employee assignment number and copies of identity documents